bridean/color-labels-for-posts-and-pages/README.md

-# Color Label Posts
+# Color Labeling Posts and Pages

-A WordPress plugin to color-label rows for Pages and Posts in the WordPress Dashboard.
+A WordPress plugin to color-label rows for Posts and Pages in the WordPress Dashboard.

 ## Description